ahl27/machineRy/README.md

 # machineRy: Machine Learning Models for R

-This is somewhat of a sandbox for me to write machine learning models that will be incorporated into other packages (e.g., SynExtend).
+This is somewhat of a sandbox for me to write machine learning models that will be incorporated into other packages.
+You're welcome to clone/download this repo and use it in R, but bear in mind that this is **not** a stable build.
+Use at your own risk.

+Final versions will be added to the SynExtend package when they're at a point where I'm confident they work as advertised and won't crash R.

 Current implementations: